Aditya-11/BrewV-Videoplayer/README.md

 ![alt text](https://i.imgur.com/07nvIKx.png)

 BrewV is a computer vision based video player which uses face and hand gestures to control the functionality of a videoplayer like forward seeking , volume control etc.
 The PyQt5 library is used for the design the Gui and libvlc python bindings is used for implementing video player functionalities.
 The implementation of computer vision which gives input to player is done in c++ using the concept of Haar cascade to detect the facial and hand gestures,the opencv library is used for doing this.
 This is just a experimental project and it is made with the intention to make a software 3.0.
+While choosing the gestures, the trade off was between the amount of energy the user would spend for the functionality.

 # Usage demonstration
 link: https://www.youtube.com/watch?v=bLmauUfYk4I&feature=youtu.be

 # Installation process
+* Make sure Opencv 4.0 is installed
 * The software uses libvlc python bindings so vlc player should be installed in your system
 * cmake should be installed
 * go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2)